-The ESC has identified Recognition as a new Key Attribute to program readiness.
+In 2015 the ESC identified Recognition as a Key Attribute to program readiness.
 Recognition was added to the list of Key Attributes as a result of the successful activities at the state Chapter level.

 A recognition/award program is a powerful strategy that reinforces the importance and benefits of saving energy in public facilities.
 High-profile success can help GESPC gain acceptance and encourage others to take similar action.